MindSpaceLab/copilot_workshop/README.md

 ## Mini-FAQ
 1) What is Visual Studio Code?

-Visual Studio Code, or VS Code, is an interactive development environment (IDE).
+Visual Studio Code, or VS Code, is an integrated development environment (IDE).
 It allows you to write and run code from a range of differnet programming languages (e.g., C, Java), and also has a range of useful plugins and extensions.
 It's particuarlly good for Python and R code.

 2) What is Anaconda?